Welcome to today's edition of the Rush 24-7 podcast.

 Got to be pretty stupid.

-Bob Dole says that the Republican Party should be closed for repairs.
+Bob Dole says that the Republican Party should be closed for repairs because it's so out of whack.

-Here, we got two sound bites.
+Here, we got two soundbites.

 This is Bob Dole.

-He was on Fox News Sunday with Chris Wallace, who said, What do you think of your party of the Republicans today, Senator Dole?
+He was on Fox News Sunday with Chris Wallace, who said, What do you think of your party, of the Republicans today, Senator Dole?

 I doubt it.

-And Reagan couldn't have made it.
+Reagan couldn't have made it.

-Certainly Nixon couldn't have made it.
+Certainly Nixon couldn't have made it because he had ideas.

-What in the w Dole didn't make it in 96.
+Dole didn't make it in 96.

 Now, Dole may be onto something, but not in the way he means it.

-What what Dole is trying to say is the party's gotten so extreme to the right that not even Reagan would be accepted.
+What Dole is trying to say is the party's gotten so extreme to the right that not even Reagan would be accepted.

-We gotta wipe it out.
+We got to wipe it out.

 We need a more moderate Republican Party.